Spectral networks and Fenchel-Nielsen coordinates: Abelianization

 \section{Abelianization}

 What is a spectral network good for?
-Here is one answer: given a spectral network $\cW$ and a generic flat $SL(2,\C)$ connection $\nabla$ over $C$, we can construct a \ti{\cW-abelianization} of $\nabla$.
-This is the key to the construction of the ``spectral coordinate'' systems on the moduli of flat $SL(2,\C)$ connections.
+Here is one answer: given a Fenchel-Nielsen or Fock-Goncharov spectral network $\cW$, and a generic flat $SL(2)$-connection $\nabla$ in a complex rank 2 vector bundle $E$ over $C$, we can construct a \ti{\cW-abelianization} of $\nabla$.
+This is the key to the construction of the ``spectral coordinate'' systems on the moduli of flat $SL(2)$-connections.
 In this section we explain this construction.